vapor/docs/3.0/docs/fluent/models.md

 # Getting Started with Models

 Models are the heart of Fluent.
 Unlike ORMs in other languages, Fluent doesn't return untyped arrays or dictionaries for queries.
 Instead, you query the database using models.
 This allows the Swift compiler to catch many errors that have burdened ORM users for ages.

 In this guide, we will cover the creation of a basic `User` model.
-See [Fluent &rarr; Model](../model.md) for more in-depth information about the model protocol.

 ## Class

 Every Fluent model starts with a `Codable` class.
 You can make any `Codable` class a Fluent model, even ones that come from a different module.
 All you have to do is conform to `Model`.

 ```swift
 import Foundation